 We are party to credit agreements (the "Credit Agreements") that provide for a \$400 million senior unsecured credit facility (the "Revolving Credit Facility"), which matures in July 2023, a \$350 million unsecured term loan maturing in July 2024 (the "Facility Term Loan") and a \$50 million unsecured term loan maturing in October 2023 (the "2023 Term Loan").
 The maturity date for the Revolving Credit Facility may be extended for an additional year upon the payment of applicable fees and the satisfaction of certain customary conditions.
 The interest rate on the Revolving Credit Facility is based upon LIBOR, plus an applicable margin based upon the Company's leverage ratio.
 In addition to the interest payable on amounts outstanding under the Revolving Credit Facility, we are required to pay an amount equal to 0.20% of the unused portion of the Revolving Credit Facility if the average usage is greater than 50% or 0.30% of the unused portion of the Revolving Credit Facility if the average usage is less than or equal to 50%.
-As of June 30, 2021, we had no borrowings outstanding under the Revolving Credit Facility.
+As of September 30, 2021, we had no borrowings outstanding under the Revolving Credit Facility.

-We incurred interest and unused fees on the Revolving Credit Facility of \$1.0 million and \$1.8 million for the three months ended June 30, 2021 and 2020, respectively.
-We incurred interest and unsused fees on the Revolving Credit Facility of \$1.7 million and \$2.5 million for the six months ended June 30, 2021 and 2020, respectively.
-We incurred interest on the unsecured term loans of \$3.7 million and \$2.9 million for the three months ended June 30, 2021 and 2020, respectively.
-We incurred interest on the unsecured term loans of \$7.3 million and \$6.1 million for the six months ended June 30, 2021 and 2020, respectively.
+We incurred interest and unused fees on the Revolving Credit Facility of \$0.3 million and \$1.1 million for the three months ended September 30, 2021 and 2020, respectively.
+We incurred interest and unused fees on the Revolving Credit Facility of \$2.0 million and \$3.6 million for the nine months ended September 30, 2021 and 2020, respectively.
+We incurred interest on the unsecured term loans of \$3.8 million and \$3.7 million for the three months ended September 30, 2021 and 2020, respectively.
+We incurred interest on the unsecured term loans of \$1.1 million and \$9.8 million for the nine months ended September 30, 2021 and 2020, respectively.
+We incurred interest on the unsecured term loans of \$11.1 million and \$9.8 million for the nine months ended September 30, 2021 and 2020, respectively.

 On June 9, 2020, we entered into amendments to the Credit Agreements (the "Amended Credit Agreements").
-The Amended Credit Agreements waived the quarterly tested financial covenants from June 9, 2020 through the first quarter of 2021, unless we elect to terminate the waiver on an earlier date (such period between June 9, 2020 and the earlier of such date of termination and the end of the first quarter of 2021, the "Covenant Relief Period").

-During the Covenant Relief Period and until the date we have demonstrated compliance with the financial covenants for the fiscal quarter following the end of the Covenant Relief Period (the "Restriction Period"), (i) the Amended Credit Agreements require that the net cash proceeds from certain incurrences of indebtedness, equity issuances and asset dispositions will, subject to various exceptions, be applied as a mandatory prepayment of the amounts outstanding under the Amended Credit Agreements, (ii) the Amended Credit Agreements impose an additional covenant that we and our subsidiaries maintain minimum liquidity, defined as unrestricted cash plus available capacity on the Revolving Credit Facility, of at least \$100 million, and (iii) the Amended Credit Agreements impose additional negative covenants that will limit our ability to incur additional indebtedness, pay dividends and distributions (except to the extent required to maintain REIT status), repurchase shares, make prepayments of other indebtedness, make capital expenditures, conduct asset dispositions or transfers and make investments, in each case subject to various exceptions.
+The Amended Credit Agreements waived the quarterly tested financial covenants from June 9, 2020 through the first quarter of 2021 (the "Covenant Relief Period").
+During the Covenant Relief Period and until the date we have demonstrated compliance with the financial covenants for the fiscal quarter following the end of the Covenant Relief Period (the "Restriction Period"), (i) the Amended Credit Agreements require that the net cash proceeds from certain incurrences of indebtedness, equity issuances and asset dispositions will, subject to various exceptions, be applied as a mandatory prepayment of the amounts outstanding under the Amended Credit Agreements, (ii) the Amended Credit Agreements impose an additional covenant that we and our subsidiaries maintain minimum liquidity, defined as unrestricted cash plus available capacity on the Revolving Credit Facility, of at least \$100 million, and (iii) the Amended Credit Agreements impose additional indebtedness, pay dividends and distributions (except to the extent required to maintain REIT status), repurchase shares, make prepayments of other indebtedness, make capital expenditures, conduct asset dispositions or transfers and make investments, in each case subject to various exceptions.
 During the Restriction Period, acquisitions of encumbered hotels are permitted, subject to a \$300 million limitation, and acquisitions of unencumbered hotels are permitted subject to a partial repayment of the outstanding balance on the Revolving Credit Facility or funded with junior capital.